A Vote For Mahtab Is A Vote For:

 Quality education is a basic human right.

-As a product of NYC public schools and graduate of CUNY John Jay College blessed enough to have received a quality education for free, I believe all CUNY and SUNY college campuses should be tuition-free, that all loans should be forgiven, and that any student debt should be canceled.
+As a product of NYC public schools and a graduate of CUNY John Jay College, I was fortunate to receive a quality education for free.
+I believe all public colleges (CUNY and SUNY campuses) should be tuition-free and that all student loans forgiven with any existing student debt being canceled.

 +Environmental Justice